Hull.js examples

 View project on GitHub

-To receive concave hull (polygon) by the set of points just call hull function:
+To get concave hull (polygon) by a set of points just call hull function:

 var pts = hull(pointset, 10);